lateus/pokem/DOC.md

 unsigned int getSpecialJobIndicator(int pairsIndex, int loversIndex, int parentsIndex)
 ```
 **Internal function, should not be used**
 Returns an indicator representing a number that indicates the type of special job. `pairsIndex`, `loversIndex` and `parentsIndex` are the return values of the functions `arePairs`, `areLovers` and `areParents` respectively.
 A special job is, for example, any mission that involves pairs of any kind (including lovers and parents).
-This function is an internal function and should not be used.
+This is an internal function and should not be used.

 ----------